Struct DeviceManager

 pub fn get_devices_count(&self) -> usize

-Get the number of devices of a specific type
+Get the number of devices

 §Returns

-The number of devices of the specified type.
+The number of devices.

 Source

-pub fn borrow_drivers(&self) -> &Mutex<Vec<Box<dyn DeviceDriver>>>
+pub fn get_named_devices(&self) -> Vec<(String, SharedDevice)>

 Source